 All major international credit cards such as Visa, MasterCard, American Express and, to a lesser extent, Diners Club are accepted.
 If you are unsure, please let us know which bank you use, and we will check its availability.
 If your bank or credit card is encoded with a PIN and has an international acceptance mark, such as Visa, Plus, MasterCard or Maestro, you can get money at any ATM.

 New Zealand currency is decimal; dollar notes are in a denomination of five, ten, twenty, fifty and hundred.
 There is no restriction on the amount of foreign currency bought in or taken out of New Zealand.
 You can pay with various options, including credit cards, bank notes, traveller's cheques, and cash/coinage.
 Money exchange facilities are available in banks, hotels, and airports.

 Driving a Car

-You are permitted to carry 200 cigarettes, one litre of spirits, plus six bottles of wine.
+Duty-Free You are permitted to carry 200 cigarettes, one litre of spirits, plus six bottles of wine.

 Goods up to a total of NZ $700.00 are free of duty.

 The electrical current in New Zealand is 230 volts, 50 hertz AC.
 Most power sockets in New Zealand accept three-pin flat plugs or similar adapters.
-Let us know if you require any special accessories for your equipment.
+Let us know if you require any unique accessories for your equipment.